threefoldtech/tfchain/bridge/docs/observability.md

 - `withdraw_recovered`: The bridge found an existing Stellar tx for a PROCESSING withdraw (by memo or by sequence number for pre-upgrade txs) and completed the TFChain confirmation without re-submitting.
-- `withdraw_proposal_failed`: A specific proposal within a `force_batch` extrinsic failed (index known via `BatchInterrupted`).
+- `withdraw_proposal_failed`: A specific burn proposal within a `force_batch` extrinsic failed (index known via `BatchInterrupted`).
 The remaining proposals in the batch were still executed.
+- `refund_proposal_failed`: A specific refund proposal within a `force_batch` extrinsic failed.
+  Analogous to `withdraw_proposal_failed`.
-- `batch_proposal_started`: The bridge is processing multiple `BurnTransactionCreated` events from the same block and will submit them as a single `Utility.force_batch` extrinsic.
+- `batch_proposal_started`: The bridge is processing proposal events from the current block (BurnTransactionCreated, BurnTransactionExpired, RefundTransactionCreated, RefundTransactionExpired) and will submit them all as a single `Utility.force_batch` extrinsic.
+  Check `withdraws` and `refunds` fields for event counts.
-- `batch_proposal_completed`: The bridge submitted a batch of withdraw proposals in a single extrinsic.
+- `batch_proposal_completed`: The bridge submitted a unified batch of burn and refund proposals.
   Check `succeeded` and `failed` fields for counts.
+- `event_refund_tx_created_received`: The bridge received a `RefundTransactionCreated` event from TFChain.
+Other validators use this to add their signature without waiting for expiry.
 - `refund_crash_recovery`: The bridge detected a refund in `PROCESSING` state from a previous run.
 - `refund_recovered`: The bridge found an existing Stellar refund tx (by MemoReturn hash or by sequence number for pre-upgrade txs) and completed the TFChain confirmation without re-submitting.